Massimo-Capurro-Llado/TaxiProjectUCBM/README.md

   For example if you put files in the folder 'source' you must execute: python3 main.py 2021 -i1 ./source

-  -Put taxi+_zone_lookup.csv inside the 'Specifiche' folder, otherwise specify the file path with the -i3 option.
+  -Put taxi+_zone_lookup.csv inside the 'zone_lookup' folder, otherwise specify the file path with the -i3 option.
   For example if you put files in the folder 'source2' you must execute: python3 main.py 2021 -i3 source2/taxi+_zone_lookup.csv